 3. Choose a Wedding Package and Location

-At the core of most wedding packages are your two essentials: an officiant and wedding photographer.
+At the core of most wedding packages are your two essentials: an officiant and a wedding photographer (only our Kamaiana package does not offer a photographer).
 Other packages include popular items, such as Limo service, videography, in-room hair and makeup, and wedding setups, and many couples want to add Hawaiian wedding elements, such as local flowers and leis, a live Hawaiian musician, and a hula dancer.

 All of our wedding packages are customizable.
 We know it’s important for you to choose exactly what’s right for you, so we try to make the process as easy and straightforward as possible.